Shooting suspect on the loose: Butler County Sheriff’s Office on the lookout

 Butler County Dispatch tells KSN news that they received a call for the shooting shortly after 7:30 p.m. near SW 150th Street and SW Butler Road.

-Dispatch tells KSN News that the a man was shot in the chest and was transported to a Wichita hospital with serious injuries.
+Dispatch tells KSN News that the a man was shot in the chest and was transported to a Wichita hospital with serious but non-life-threatening injuries.

-The sheriff’s department is searching for the suspect as of Monday evening.
+According to Lt.
+Kichler with the Butler County Sheriff’s Office, the man who was shot confronted a suspicious vehicle with multiple people inside.
+The vehicle is described as a small four-door black car.

-This is a developing story.
-Tune to KSN news or KSN.com for further details when they become available.
+The vehicle along with the occupants are still at large as of Monday evening.